 The goal, they say, is a 'new you' for 2021.
 That would be a pity.
 My current me has been gained through 69 years of experience, connections with family and friends, reading and reflection.
 It probably shows in the lines on my face, the grey, or now mainly white, hair and a certain unreliability of memory but I wouldn't change a thing.
-It's all hard earned and I'm better than I've ever been: fitter, because I have more time to exercise, more relaxed because my time is my own, less prone to angst because somehow aging calms the chatter and self-doubt.
+It's all hard earned and in many ways I'm better than I've ever been: fitter, because I have more time to exercise, more relaxed because my time is my own, less prone to angst because somehow aging calms the chatter and self-doubt.

-The newsletter headline, along with other opinion pieces and editorials for the new year, also implies that we're glad to see the back of 2020, keen to kick it to touch and forget about it.
+That newsletter headline, along with other opinion pieces and editorials for the new year, also implies that we're glad to see the back of 2020, keen to kick it to touch and forget about it.
 That too would be a pity.
 There is a lot to learn from 2020.
 At the simplest level, 'wash your hands thoroughly and stay home when sick' is a message for all times – and lo! the number of flu cases was at an all time minimum last winter.
 Let's do it every year.
-There's no excuse for filling the office with your germs.We found that working from home is not that hard for many office jobs (not so effective for the 'real' workers like cleaners and checkout operators and a mixed blessing for teachers and therapists, but still...)
+There's no excuse for filling the community with your germs.We found that working from home is not that hard for many office jobs (not so effective for cleaners and checkout operators and a mixed blessing for teachers and therapists, but still...)

 We learned that where there's a will, money can be printed, the homeless housed, jobs redesigned.
 I hope we will all keep an eye out for other positive changes that could be made if we wanted them badly enough and make sure those in power know we expect them to show the will to achieve them.

 We learned that if virtue is its own reward, the other side of the coin can also apply.
 During and after the US election, Trump poked a hornet's nest and got more than he bargained for, which may yet result in some of the criminal charges he deserves.
 Whether that leads the US to make changes to their unwieldy and not very democratic electoral system is up to them.
-I laughed recently when an African comedian offered a team of observers from Malawi for their next election, suggesting that their experience of actually corrupt elections would give them the necessary expertise.
+I laughed recently when an African comedian offered a team of observers from Malawi for the next US election, suggesting that the African experience of actually corrupt elections makes them experts.
 Truth in jest.

 We learned that the skies clear and CO2 levels drop when we take cars and trucks off the road.
 Well, we knew that but there's nothing like a real time demonstration to be convincing and 2020 was nothing if not a major experiment in so many ways.
 As the pollution cleared, people in Kathmandu could see Everest for the first time in decades.
 Deaths from poor air quality were prevented.
 But sadly, dolphins did not appear in the canals of Venice, nor did unicorns return to the forests of Britain or pigs fly over New York.